rackerlabs/design-system/_docs/style/text-conventions/labels.md

 parent: Text Conventions
 category: Style
 usage: |
-  A label is a graphical control element that displays text on control panel page.
-Use a label to identify a text input control, navigation menu item, and tables rows and columns.
-A label can be interactive, as is the case with a button control, or static, like the name of a checkbox or radio button.
+  A label is a graphical element that displays text on control panel page.
+Use a label to identify sections on a page and navigation menu items.
 resource: false
 status: complete
 last-modified: 2018-06-01